in Mortgage Refinance from Benchmark MortgageUnaffiliated

 |Loan Amount||Up to $1,500,000|

-Benchmark Mortgage is a direct lender based in Plano, TX.
-The company was founded in 1999 and offers mortgage refinancing to borrowers in 44 states across the USA (and Washington, DC).
+Benchmark Mortgage is a mortgage refinance offering by Benchmark Mortgage, a direct lender based in Plano, TX.
+Founded in 1999, Benchmark Mortgage offers mortgage refinancing to borrowers in 44 states across the USA (and Washington, DC).

 What is the maximum loan term for a mortgage refinance via Benchmark Mortgage?

 The term of a mortgage refinance will determine the cost of your monthly payments.
 Longer terms will typically reduce your monthly payments but it will also increase the interest you pay.
 Benchmark Mortgage offers mortgages refinancing with terms ranging from 15 to 30 years.